Font size:

 (Bunker no. 1)

-A gas chamber put into operation at the end of March 1942 in a house whose Polish owners had been expelled, located near the Birkenau camp under construction.
+A gas chamber was activated at the end of March 1942 near the then-under-construction Birkenau camp, set up in a house previously belonging to a displaced Polish family.
 The unplastered brick building was called the “Little Red House” because of the color of its walls.
 Several interior partition walls were demolished during adaptation works, leaving two rooms.
 Hermetically sealed doors were installed, the windows walled up, and hatches installed through which Zyklon B could be dumped.

-The gas chambers in the Little Red House functioned until the spring of 1943, when larger gas chambers combined with crematoria went into operation.
-The building was demolished, the ground planted over, and even the bricks from the foundation removed.
+The gas chambers in the Little Red House operated until the spring of 1943, when large crematoria with gas chambers built at the rear of the Birkenau camp started to be utilized.
+To obliterate the traces of the crimes, the building was demolished, and the site was leveled, even bricks from the foundations were removed.

 “Little White House”